Gabaldonlab/pyScaf/README.md

 ## Proof of concept
 pyScaf is under heavy development right now.
 Nevertheless, the reference-based mode is functional and produces meaningful assemblies.
+Moverover, it has been implemented in [Redundans](https://github.com/lpryszcz/redundans).

 For more info, have a look in [workbook](https://docs.google.com/document/d/1WNw6FYZXNI2sKJ1hBZ0LI9CWJSQ-BTQID7jL9lLvYaA/edit?usp=sharing).